Any Volunteers? Jake Gyllenhaal Opens Up About His Desire to Become a Dad

 "It's a show about faith and family and the mess and comedy of life," Gyllenhaal explained in a teaser.
 "It's about, really actually about two fathers and about, for my character, someone who is just about to become a father.
 Also, he goes back into his own relationship with his own father and the passing of his father and how that makes him feel becoming a father."

-As much as he looks ahead, Gyllenhaal also speaks candidly about the past in his upcoming interview, which will air on Sunday TODAY with Willie Geist.
+As much as he looks ahead, Gyllenhaal also speaks candidly about the past in his upcoming interview.
 Especially when it comes to his 2005 groundbreaking role in Brokeback Mountain.

 The Oscar winning film, in which he starred opposite Heath Ledger, opened doors for him in Hollywood.